 The European Cancer Patient Coalition is the voice of people with cancer in Europe and beyond.
-With 450 members in 49 countries representing all EU Member States and Norway, Ukraine, Belarus, Switzerland, Bosnia and Herzegovina, Serbia, USA, Canada, Brasil, Peru, Nigeria, Russia, Israel, Turkey, Australia and New Zealand its vision is for a Europe of equality, where all Europeans with cancer have timely and affordable access to the best treatment and care available.
+With 470 members in 50 countries representing all EU Member States and Norway, Ukraine, Belarus, Switzerland, Bosnia and Herzegovina, Serbia, USA, Canada, Brazil, Peru, Nigeria, Russia, Israel, Turkey, Australia and New Zealand its vision is for a Europe of equality, where all Europeans with cancer have timely and affordable access to the best treatment and care available.
 ECPC works towards this vision by influencing the European political agenda, empowering and educating its members, and increasing the role of patients in cancer research.

-The European Cancer Patient Coalition's 2020 achievements
+The European Cancer Patient Coalition's 2021 achievements

-2020 was a year of challenges for ECPC as well as the cancer community worldwide.
-The COVID19 pandemic has spread around the planet, sending billions of people into lockdown as health services struggle to cope.
-As this disease can endanger cancer patients directly or indirectly, ECPC has been strongly committed to provide its members and the larger cancer community with the most updated information to ensure that cancer patients are safe and protected during the pandemic.
+In year 2021 the challenges of year 2020 continued for both the cancer community worldwide and ECPC.
+The COVID19 pandemic continued to spread around the planet, sending billions of people into lockdown as health services struggle to cope.
+As this disease can endanger cancer patients directly or indirectly, ECPC has been strongly committed to provide its members and the larger cancer community with the most updated information also on the vaccines to ensure that cancer patients are safe and protected during the pandemic.